 If someone asks you, what is automatic writing?
 Now you know how to answer them.
 Perhaps even show them how the process works.
 A complimentary exercise we use in our introductory phase we call exploring memories.
 It dovetails perfectly with this handwriting exercise.

-If spiritual exploration is of interest, check out the virtual learning sessions link.
+Check out the virtual learning sessions link if spiritual exploration is of interest.
 It mirrors the curriculum in our face-to-face workshops.
 Our blended learning process is at the core of our mission.
-This process enables people to learn several techniques simultaneously, and it aligns with the Hero’s Journey.
+This process enables people to learn several techniques simultaneously, aligning with the Hero’s Journey.
 It’s the term Joseph Campbell uses to describe the universal pattern of consciousness development.

 You will get special offers, online training discounts, and free unadvertised downloads when you register on our site.
 We comply with all GDPR guidelines and never share or sell your contact data.
 Please donate to support our mission of providing these ancient spiritual development tools.